So I have to have health insurance?

 There’s a cap on how much you pay out of pocket for medical services each year.
 That cap is $6,350 for individual policies and $12,700 for family plans in 2014.
 Your regular monthly premiums do not count toward the cap.

 My individual policy was canceled because it didn’t meet the requirements of the Affordable Care Act, according to a letter I got.from my insurer.
 What options do I have?

 If you’ve been canceled and find that a new policy on the exchange is not affordable, you can purchase catastrophic coverage because you qualify for a hardship exemption.
+A catastrophic plan does not provide the all the minimum benefits found in a standard health insurance policy.
 Catastrophic plans have low premiums, but very high deductibles and copayments.